josephGZC/binary_atmospheric_nucleation/README.md

 Aerosol formation produces tiny particles that act as starting points for cloud formation.
 These particles can change how clouds reflect sunlight or trap heat, affecting the weather and contributing to climate change.
 Before aerosols formation, two earlier processes are nucleation and growth.
 Before aerosol formation, two earlier processes are nucleation and growth.
 Nucleation occurs at the molecular scale, where a few molecules cluster together to form tiny initial particles, while growth happens at a larger scale as these particles accumulate more molecules and increase in size.
 There is keen interest in studying the early stages of aerosol formation, especially in multi-component systems, which often begin as binary mixtures.
 The behavior of these systems is characterized by the shape, composition, and ordering of molecules within the clusters formed during these initial processes.
 By characterizing these systems, researchers can develop more accurate equations and models to track aerosol formation from its earliest stages, ultimately improving weather prediction and climate models.
 </p>

-Aerosol formation produces tiny particles that act as starting points for cloud formation.
-These particles can change how clouds reflect sunlight or trap heat, affecting the weather and contributing to climate change.
-Before aerosols formation, two earlier processes are nucleation and growth.
-Before aerosol formation, two earlier processes are nucleation and growth.
-Nucleation occurs at the molecular scale, where a few molecules cluster together to form tiny initial particles, while growth happens at a larger scale as these particles accumulate more molecules and increase in size.
-There is keen interest in studying the early stages of aerosol formation, especially in multi-component systems, which often begin as binary mixtures.
-The behavior of these systems is characterized by the shape, composition, and ordering of molecules within the clusters formed during these initial processes.
-By characterizing these systems, researchers can develop more accurate equations and models to track aerosol formation from its earliest stages, ultimately improving weather prediction and climate models.

 > ℹ️ **Where do the investigations start?**
 > * The shape, structure, and arrangement of clusters depend on the properties of the molecules that make them up, particularly how strongly the molecules attract to each other.
 > * By studying hydrophilic (water-loving), hydrophobic (water-repelling), and amphiphilic (having both water-loving and water-repelling parts) molecules, we can predict how clusters will behave based on these properties.